viamrobotics/docs/docs/installation/prepare/microcontrollers/_index.md

 {{% /tab %}}
 {{% /tabs %}}

-If successful you will retain a serial connection to the board until `Ctrl-C` is pressed.
+If successful, you will retain a serial connection to the board until you press `Ctrl-C`.
 To manage this connection, consider running it within a dedicated terminal session, or under `tmux` or `screen`.
 While the serial connection is live, you can also restart the currently flashed image with `Ctrl-R`.